cdelavar/MeetupHelper/README.md

 ## Installation

-Clone the repo then cd into meetup_helper.
+Clone the repo then cd into MeetupHelper.
 Run bundle install, then type ./bin/meetup-helper to start the program.